-The targeted therapies approved by the U.S. Food and Drug Administration (FDA) for the treatment of advanced BCC are the Hedgehog inhibitors vismodegib (Erivedge) and sonidegib (Odomzo).
-These drugs are used in cases where the BCC has spread to other parts of the body, has recurred after surgery or cannot be treated with surgery or radiation.
+The Hedgehog inhibitors approved by the U.S. Food and Drug Administration (FDA) for the treatment of advanced BCC are vismodegib (Erivedge) and sonidegib (Odomzo).
+Taken orally, these drugs are used in cases where the BCC has spread to other parts of the body, has recurred after surgery or cannot be treated with surgery or radiation.
 Hedgehog inhibitors are sometimes used before surgery to shrink the size of a tumor, making surgery an easier process and increasing its chance of success.